Effects of resource competition on evolution and adaptive radiation: Formulating the model

 \subsection{Mutations}

-This section describes implementation of mutation events and consequential traits drift essential for evolution.
-Typically due to the natural selection the near-the-optimum position in the traits morphospace is reached in the population, and it is much simpler to corrupt the present well-functioning mechanisms than to invent something new and well working\cite{behe2004simulating}.
-Thus the fitness-affecting mutations can be divided into the two classes.
-The first one is small deleterious mutations.
-Due to faint impact on the fitness they can not be removed from the population by the natural selection and thus the overall genomic decay of the population can not be avoided.
-The second mutation class is the rare beneficial mutations.
+This section describes the implementation of mutation events and consequential harvesting effectiveness fluctuations essential for the evolution process.
+Typically, due to natural selection the near-optimum position in a trait morphospace is reached and maintained in a population, and it is much simpler to corrupt existing well-functioning mechanisms than to invent something new and well working~\cite{behe2004simulating}.
+Thus, fitness-affecting mutations can be divided into two classes.
+One corresponds to small deleterious mutations, from which the fitness of the species slowly decreases.
+The second mutation class is beneficial mutations, which are rarer and lead to an increase in fitness.

-Due to the small deleterious mutations the fitness of the species should obligatory slowly decrease.
-As far as the fitness in present model is governed by the gaining effectiveness $\sigma_{\mu i}$, they also should undergo slow permanent decay.
-At the same moment the rare beneficial mutations should occur and lead to growth of the fitness.
-According to the stochastic nature of mutations, we use the random numbers generator: let $\rnd$ symbolize the random number in the range from 0 to 1 with uniform distribution.